List of characters in The Lego Movie franchise: Michelangelo

 Michelangelo is a mutated ninja turtle from Teenage Mutant Ninja Turtles.
 He was seen three times in The Lego Movie.
 The first time was when he was part of Metalbeard's earlier attack on the Octan Tower.
-The second time was when he was among the Master Builders that meet in Cloud Cuckoo Land where he was seen in the same area as Michelangelo Buonarroti.
+The second time was when he was among the Master Builders who meet in Cloud Cuckoo Land where he was seen in the same area as Michelangelo Buonarroti.
 And the third was when he was forced to come up with instructions for a stereo system for the TAKOS while trapped in the Think Tank.

 Milhouse Van Houten

 Milhouse Van Houten is a friend of Bart Simpson from The Simpsons, which was released by 20th Century Fox Television.
-In The Lego Movie, Milhouse was among the Master Builders that meet in Cloud Cuckoo Land.
+In The Lego Movie, Milhouse was among the Master Builders who meet in Cloud Cuckoo Land.

 Red Classic Spaceman

 The Red Classic Spaceman is a 1980's spaceman in a red spacesuit from Lego Space.
-In The Lego Movie, one Red Classic Spaceman is among the Master Builders that meet in Cloud Cuckoo Land while another one is seen in a space set.
+In The Lego Movie, one Red Classic Spaceman is among the Master Builders who meet in Cloud Cuckoo Land while another one is seen in a space set.